Sarah Mair: Life

 Sarah Mair was an important member of the Edinburgh Ladies' Educational Association in 1867, present at the founding meeting, but not considered a founder member, presumably because she was unmarried and rather young.
 She and Mary Crudelius were willing to take one step at a time towards their goal of equal access to university education for both sexes, with Mair believing a practical approach would bring the right results.
 However, they ultimately wanted more than a separate system for women, however good the teaching.

 In 1876 came an effort to improve women's pre-university education.
 Classes were offered in St George's Hall to help them gain university entrance, with correspondence courses for those unable to attend.
 In 1886 she was involved with Mary Russell Walker and others in setting up St George's Training College, followed by St. George's High School for Girls in 1888.
 The training college was the first Scottish institution to train women to teach in secondary schools and the high school the first Scottish day school for girls that taught them up to university entrance level.
 Girls from St George's were among the first female graduates of Edinburgh University.
 Mary Russell Walker returned from London in 1885, qualified to lead the college and later the school.

 During the First World War Mair's association with Elsie Inglis, begun as fellow suffragists, continued as she was president of the Hospitals Committee of the Scottish Women's Hospitals for Foreign Service, whose funding was raised from contacts in Edinburgh and beyond.
 Mair also acted as treasurer of the Edinburgh Association for the University Education of Women's Masson Hall project, and chaired committees of the Bruntsfield Hospital for Women and Children and the Elsie Inglis Memorial Maternity Hospital.
-She also found time to prove a woman could have skill in both archery and chess, and belonged to the Ladies' Chess Club.
+She belonged to the Ladies' Chess Club.